 The company's operating segments include communication and integrated systems (aircraft intercommunications, air traffic management systems, homeland security) and radar systems (maritime surveillance radar and identification friend or foe interrogators).
 Subsidiary Systems Engineering Group provides specialized to such customers as the

-Telephonics has operations in the US, primarily along the East Coast, as well as in China and Sweden.
+Telephonics has operations throughout the US, primarily along the East Coast, although it has locations in Alabama and Texas.